amir-zeldes/RFTokenizer/README.md

   * Variable importances can be outputted using `-i`
   * You can perform retraining on the entire dataset after evaluation of feature importances using `-r`
   * You can ablate certain features using `-a` and a comma separated list of feautres
+  * Hyperparameter optimization ca be run with `-o`

-If you want to test different classifiers/hyperparameters, there is some cross-validation code in the train() routine (look for `cross_val_test`).
+If you want to test different classifiers/modify default hyperparameters, you can modify the cross-validation code in the train() routine or use a fixed dev set (look for `cross_val_test`).